GLOBAL MARKETS-Shares, dollar fall on mixed earnings, China fears

 "To the extent that earnings continue to be strong, that helps to take off some of the perception that we've gone too far, too fast," said Mitch Rubin, chief investment officer at RiverPark Advisors in New York, where he helps oversee $2.1 billion.

-Global shares as measured by MSCI's all-country world index fell 0.1 percent, while the FTSEurofirst 300 index of top European shares closed down 0.45 percent at 1,209.11.
+Global shares as measured by MSCI's all-country world index fell 0.1 percent, while the FTSEurofirst 300 index of top European shares closed down 0.45 percent to 1,209.11.

 In London, mining shares were also big losers, led by Anglo American and Rio Tinto, as mounting worries about China halted a recovery rally in the sector.

-German government bonds fell as better data from major European economies this week prompted investors to dump safe-haven assets.
+German government bonds fell as a bout of better data out of major European economies this week prompted investors to dump safe-haven assets.

-German business morale rose for a third straight month in July, Spain's unemployment rate fell for the first time in two years and UK growth sped up in the second quarter.
+German business morale rose for a third straight month in July, Spain's unemployment rate fell for the first time in two years and UK growth sped up in the second quarter, separate releases showed.

 German 10-year yields were up 3.2 basis points at 1.67 percent, while German Bund futures settled down 44 ticks at 142.28 after Wednesday's more than full-point drop.